MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - Build a robust testing environment.
 > - Right size your VMs.
 > - Manage your quota.
-> - Understand workload patterns before selecting a disk type.
+> - Optimize with managed disks.

 ### Recommendations